MJeremy2017/system-design/database/sql-caching/README.md

 ## Extract Partial Fields into Json(Custom Format)

-The stored value in cache would be some fields of `ResultSet` that required.
-For example, the key could be a `customer_id`, value `phone, age, ...`, some fields extracted and stored in Json format.
+The stored value in cache would be some fields of `ResultSet`.
+For example, the key can be a `customer_id`, value `phone, age, ...`, some fields extracted and stored in Json format.

 ## Extract Partial Fields into Redis built-in Structure